 Most of these conditions require surgery.

-It may be dark red, or come in bright red clots.
 It’s not likely you’ll have any pain, but the sudden blood loss can make you feel woozy or weak.

 The bleeding will probably stop on its own.
 But you’ll still need to see your doctor as soon as you notice blood.
 If the bleeding doesn’t stop, you might need: